Infectious diseases II and avian pathology

 • the ability to identify the correct diagnostic pathway and interpret the data obtained through laboratory diagnosis;

 • the ability to draw up direct and indirect control measures, with particular reference to vaccine prophylaxis;

 • skills for critically assessing the national and international legislation that shapes management of viral diseases in domestic animals and diseases in birds to which health regulations apply.

 Microbiology and immunology - Veterinary epidemiology

 Introduction to the study of viral diseases in domestic animals: basic concepts relating to the nature and classification of viruses, their pathogenic potential and the main investigation methods used in virology are presented.

-SCATOZZA F.: Compendio delle malattie dei mammiferi domestici, Fondazione Iniziative Zooprofilattiche e Zootecniche, Brescia.
+Scatozza F., Compendio dell malattie dei mammiferi domestici, Fondazione iniziative Zooprofilattiche e Zootecniche, Brescia

-TIMONEY J.F. e coll.: Microbiologia e malattie infettive degli animali domestici - 3^ ed. italiana 1995.
+Timoney J.F. & colleagues, Microbiologia e malattie infettive degli animali domestici.
+3rd Italian edition, 1995.

 Asdrubali G.: Patologia aviare, 2nd edition.
 Ed.
 Pitagora, Bologna, 1986.